mithom/streamlabs_rpgGame/README.md

 * !bounty \[amount] \[target] - place piecoins on a player's head (loot reward).
 * !tax (amount) - This allows the king to tax everyone at a certain percentage (0-100).
 * !queen / !king - These commands adjust some messages for gender.
-* !contest - If eligible, start a tournament to become king
+* !contest - If eligible, start a tournament to become king, this happens automatically if there is no king.
 * !smite \[player] - Put a peasant in their place.
 They must be less than level 5.
 * !unsmite \[player] - Unban a player.